Democrats flex muscles as Congress confronts a government shutdown

 This week’s vote to keep the government operating on temporary funding is likely to be the first of a three-step process that could stretch to Jan.
 31.

-A second step would be a another short-term funding bill, followed by one to fund the government through the fiscal year ending Sept.
+A second step would be another short-term funding bill, followed by one to fund the government through the fiscal year ending Sept.
 30.

 Reporting by Richard Cowan; Additional reporting by Susan Cornwell; Edited by Damon Darlin and Peter Cooney